The 2012-2013 Kansas State Sales Tax

 1.1 -

-The Kansas sales tax rate is 6.3%, and the maximum KS sales tax after local surtaxes is 8.65%.
+The Kansas state sales tax rate is 6.5%, and the average KS sales tax after local surtaxes is 8.2%.

-- Counties and cities can charge an additional local sales tax of up to 2.35%
+• Counties and cities can charge an additional local sales tax of up to 3.5%, for a maximum possible combined sales tax of 10%

-- Kansas has a higher state sales tax than 78.8% of states
+• Kansas has a lower state sales tax than 82.7% of states

-Counties and cities in Kansas are allowed to charge an additional local sales tax on top of the Kansas state sales tax.
-There are currenty over 700 jurisdictions with local sales tax rates.
+In 2015, Kansas raised the state sales tax from 6.15% to 6.5% to offset revenue lost through personal income tax cuts.
+Previously, Kansas had lowered the statewide sales tax from 6.3% to 6.15%.
+Counties and cities in Kansas are allowed to charge an additional local sales tax on top of the Kansas state sales tax, and there are currently over 700 jurisdictions with local sales tax rates.
 In the state capitol Topeka, retailers must collect 1.15% county sales tax and 1% city sales tax in addition to the Kansas sales tax rate.

 1.2 -